20 March, 2018 By: Leah McLennan

 Having boarded King Leopold Air’s six-seat Cessna at Broome airport at first light, we climbed into the tropical air, flying over Cable Beach, peering down at humpback calves at Pender Bay and taking in pilot Leigh Odger’s informative commentary until we landed, an hour later.

-The gently spoken Bundy has been running tours out of Kooljaman for over a decade.
+The gently spoken Bundy has been running tours for over a decade.

 “Night fishing tours are popular,” he says.
 “I teach you about the tides, how we read the stars.
 I light a fire on the beach to show respect to my elders and that fire will stay alight until you get back from fishing and help you find your car on the beach,” he says.

-Bundy’s uncle, Brian Lee, whose long white beard is as crazy as his laugh, also operates tours from Kooljaman.
+Bundy’s uncle, Brian Lee, whose long white beard is as crazy as his laugh, also operates tours in this region.

 Lee offers travellers lessons in everything from mud-crabbing to sea shell whistling (his TripAdvisor reviews read like an A-grade student’s report: “One of the best things we’ve ever done,” one participant wrote.
 “Worth travelling to the end of the earth for,” said another).